abilandz/NAT3054/Lecture_3/make.md

-hit make + TAB + TAB ⇒ I get a list of all actions defined in the makefile in PWD ⇒ !!
-BEAUTIFULL !!
+hit make + TAB + TAB ⇒ I get a list of all actions defined in the makefile in PWD

 TBI 20250909 unify notation below with the one I used in "history" section of PH8124